K7king/diego-dev-notes/README.md

 	+ Sends a start request to the Auctioneer *(if this fails: the BBS does nothing; it will eventually resend the message during convergence)*.
 - The Auctioneer picks a Cell to run the Task *(if this fails: the auctioneer marks the Task completed and failed)*.
 - The Rep creates a container reservation (and then ACKs the Auctioneer's request) *(if this fails: the Rep tells the Auctioneer that the Task could not be started and the auctioneer adds the Task to the next batch)*.
-- In its processing loop, the Rep CAS the Task from `PENDING` to `RUNNING` *(if this fails: the Rep deletes the reservation -- the BBS will eventually see the `PENDING` task and ask the auctioneer to try again)*.
+- In its processing loop, the Rep update the Task from `PENDING` to `RUNNING` *(if this fails: the Rep deletes the reservation -- the BBS will eventually see the `PENDING` task and ask the auctioneer to try again)*.
 - Upon success the Rep starts the container running *(if this fails: the Rep marks the Task `COMPLETED` and failed)*.
-- When the container completes (succesfully or otherwise) the Rep CAS the Task to `COMPLETED` *(if the CAS fails, the Rep will try again in its polling cycle)*.
+- When the container completes (succesfully or otherwise) the Rep update the Task to `COMPLETED` *(if the update fails, the Rep will try again in its polling cycle)*.
 	+ If the Task has a `CompletionCallback` URL this sends a message to the BBS to handle resolving the Task (BBS takes care of this).
-- The BBS CASes the Task to `RESOLVING` and calls the `CompletionCallback` *(if the CAS fails it does not call the `CompletionCallback`)*.
+- The BBS updates the Task to `RESOLVING` and calls the `CompletionCallback` *(if the update fails it does not call the `CompletionCallback`)*.
-- Upon success BBS and Rep CAD the Task *(if the CAD fails the BBS does nothing: during convergence it will eventually demote the Task to `COMPLETE` and we'll try again)*.
+- Upon success BBS and Rep deletes the Task *(if the delete fails the BBS does nothing: during convergence it will eventually demote the Task to `COMPLETE` and we'll try again)*.

 ### Distributing Tasks: Auctioneer